branner-courses/coding_the_matrix/README.md

 I intend to post code for the assignments in a directory, `ASSIGNMENTS_DPB/`.
 If other people choose to work in tandem with me, I hope they will also post their code in their own directories on the same site, similarly named.

-### Other

-In case it's of interest, you can find a review I wrote of a book about an interesting detail in the history of Linear Algebra on [my website](https://brannerchinese.com/dpb/publications/Branner_Hart_review.pdf).

 [end]